camilasbraz/camilasbraz/README.md

   "repositories": [
     {
       "name": "using-github",
-      "description": "How to configure and use github to create repos, adds, commits, pushs and pulls and commons troubleshootings", "languages": ["Markdown", "Git"],
+      "description": "How to configure and use github to create repos, adds, commits, pushs and pulls", "languages": ["Markdown", "Git"],
       "category": "tutorial",
       "status": "finished",